TradingView Review 2024: The Ultimate Technical Analysis Platform?

 While this is available to all users, your subscription level determines the amount of historical data you can use.
 Ideally, you want to use as much historical data as possible to ensure robust results, so this is something to consider before picking your payment plan.

-Basic members can use 5000 historical bars, Pro and Pro+ members can use 10,000, while Premium members can use 20,000.
+Basic members can use 5000 historical bars, Essential and Plus members can use 10,000, while Premium members can use 20,000.

 When it comes to backtesting a strategy, you have 3 options: